erikt/MiamiStateMachine/README.md

 The state machine is defined by the transitions it can do:

 ```
-typealias MyTransition = Transition<MyEvent, MyState>
+typealias MyTransition = StateTransition<MyEvent, MyState>

 let transitions: Set<MyTransition> = [
-    Transition(from: .s1, event: .e1, to: .s2),
+    StateTransition(from: .s1, event: .e1, to: .s2),
-    Transition(from: .s2, event: .e2, to: .s3),
+    StateTransition(from: .s2, event: .e2, to: .s3),
-    Transition(from: .s1, event: .e3, to: .s3),
+    StateTransition(from: .s1, event: .e3, to: .s3),
 ]
 ```